brettwilms/USDX-AIO-Demo/AzureResourceGroup/README.md

 +	One external and one internal load balancer
 +	Two Domain Controllers in an availability set.
 +	Three VMs in a Windows Server Cluster:
-++ 	Two VMs run SQL Server 2014 with an availability group ++	The third is a File Share Witness for the Cluster
+	+ 	Two VMs run SQL Server 2014 with an availability group
+	+	The third is a File Share Witness for the Cluster
+	+	The SQL availability group is configured with 3 fault domains and 3 update domains
 +	A number of load balanced web servers in an availability set
 +	A number of load Remote Desktop gateway servers in an availability set
 +	A number of Remote Desktop Session Host servers in an availability set

 The external load balancer includes
 +	Two RDP NAT rules to allow connectivity to the two domain controllers (port 50001 and 50002).
-+	An Inbound load balanced rule on tcp port 80 to the web servers with client affinity = none and an HTTP probe to /
++	An Inbound load balanced rule on tcp port 80 to the web servers
+	+	Client affinity = none
+	+	HTTP probe = /
-+	An Inbound load balanced rule on tcp port 443 to the Remote Desktop Gateway servers with client affinity = SourceIP and a TCP probe to port 443
++	An Inbound load balanced rule on tcp port 443 to the Remote Desktop Gateway servers
+	+	Client affinity = SourceIP
+	+	TCP probe to port 443
-+	An Inbound load balanced rule on udp port 3391 to the Remote Desktop Gateway servers with client affinity = SourceIP and a TCP probe to port 443
++	An Inbound load balanced rule on udp port 3391 to the Remote Desktop Gateway servers
+	+	Client affinity = SourceIP
+	+	TCP probe to port 443

 A SQL Server always on listener is created using the internal load balancer with the recommended configuration.